HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 - The date itself is set to today's date in the shortcut, so that I don't have to enter it manually in Notion.
 More on this below.
 - In Notion, dates can optionally have an `"end"` value, which would turn them into date ranges.
 To denote a single date, one has to only use the `"start"` property.

-After all this, to open the newly created page I would only need to find out the URL of the page and open it using a *Open URL* step.
+After all this, to open the newly created page I would only need to find out the URL of the page and open it using a *Open URL* action.
 (More on that below.)

 ## Strange encounter #1 (Shortcuts bug)